Côtes du Jura AOC, Domaine Badoz

 • Food-Friendly Acidity: An excellent partner for rich, savory dishes and complex cheeses.

-• Wine explorers looking for something off the beaten path
+• Those eager to venture off the beaten path

-• Fans of white Burgundy who want to try something with more edge and minerality
+• Fans of white wines with character and minerality

 Previous